tankerkiller125/graphgrc/docs/scf/gov-012-statusreportingtogoverningbody.md

 - [9.3](../iso27001/9.md#93)

 ## Control questions
-Does the organization provide governance oversight reporting and recommendations to those entrusted to make executive decisions about matters considered material to its cybersecurity & data protection program?
+Does the organization provide governance oversight reporting and recommendations to those entrusted to make executive decisions about matters considered material to the organization’s cybersecurity & data protection program?